KSchmitt-01/Covid-Data-Dashboard/README.md

 This should open a new browser with the application

-> Note: you will get errors if the backend is not started before the frontend and the default data will be used
+> Note: you will get connection errors if the back-end is not started before the front-end and the default data will be used

 ## Resources used to create setup